cedadev/jasmin-workshop/exercises/ex00/README.md

 Once all that is done, you're (almost) ready to make a connection to a remote machine.

-For all the methods below, you will need to locate and refer to the private key which the JASMIN team will have sent you prior to the workshop event.
+For all the methods below, you will need to provide the location of the private key which the JASMIN team will have sent you prior to the workshop event.
 You should save this somewhere safe as follows: (create the directory indicated if it doesn't exist already)

 |System|Location|
 |-|-|